Configuration Parameters

 {string}

-$u, $U is automatically replaced with user, the user name sent by the client component;
+$u, $U are replaced with user—the user name sent by a client component;

 $$ is replaced with '$' character.

-Example: "HVALS bad_users"
+Example: "HVALS bad_users".

-Default value: (not set)
+Default value: (not specified)

 If the query result contains more than one column, then all columns except the first one will be ignored.